smeghen/clubplanner/README.md

 the various facilities in this case Main Pitch, Training Pitch and the Club House.
 When creating an event, users are booking the required facility based on its availability and for specific groups.
 An example would be Boys Under 10 Football training on Main pitch at a specific date and time, the application checks the database to see if there are any other bookings for the selected facility on the date and time specified.
-In this this way there is not the possibility of double bookings is prevented.
+In this this way there the possibility of double bookings is prevented.

 This site could be easily modified to other clubs, by modifying the styling of the site and creating a separate database which would be specific to the facilities of that club.